y-sunflower/plotjs/docs/index.md

 By default, `plotjs` will highlight the hovered point and fade other points.

-What if we want to highlight all point from a specie for example?
+What if we want to highlight all points from a specie for example?

 ```python
 InteractivePlot(